 - For thematic analysis, it may be useful to associate different colors to different topics.
 Now, you can easily see which topics dominate the discussion and which topics are closely related.

-Tip: The document portrait can’t be used for coded image files and PDFs.
+Tip: The document portrait can’t be used for coded image files and image segments in PDFs.

 What is a Document Portrait and what does it show?